caiofct/dotfiles/README.md

     -   `.exports`
 -   `Brewfile` (contains all homebrew packages, casks, and mac appstore apps)

-The install script will also setup a better Python environment with [pyenv](https://github.com/pyenv/pyenv) and set the global Python version to 3.7 instead of 2 (macOS default).
+The install script will also setup a better Python environment with [pyenv](https://github.com/pyenv/pyenv) and set the global Python version to 3.8 instead of 2 (macOS default)

-### Customization

--   The ['highlight color'](https://github.com/gretzky/dotfiles/blob/ad8580a0898c416528cc44e451cc36044d4c299a/macos/.macos#L22-L23) (accent color for mac, typically blue) is set to pink.
-To set it to a different color:
-    -   Pick your desired color and get its RGB value (ex. pink is `255,105,180`)
-    -   Take each value and divide it by 255 (ex. pink is now `1, 0.41176470588, 0.70588235294`)
-    -   Put them into RGB order (ex. pink is `"1 0.41176470588 0.70588235294"`)

 ## Acknowledgements